looker-open-source/actions/docs/action_api.md

 # Looker Action API

 To build an action directly into an existing web service in any language, you can have your server implement our Action API directly.
+Your server then becomes an "Action Hub" that can be connected to one or more Looker instances.
+An Action Hub can expose one or more actions.

 The Action API is a simple webhook-like API to accept actions from Looker.
 Your server will provide a few endpoints that Looker can call to list and execute actions.

-By implementing the Action API your server becomes an "Action Hub" that can be connected to one or more Looker instances.
-An Action Hub can expose one or more actions.
+Be sure to review the [official Action Hub docs](https://docs.looker.com/sharing-and-publishing/action-hub) before diving in to the details here.

 ## Endpoints